nnewman1/m3n0sd0n4ld.github.io/thm/Lumberjack-Turtle/index.md

 ### Reverse shell
 Exploit: [https://github.com/pimps/JNDI-Exploit-Kit](https://github.com/pimps/JNDI-Exploit-Kit)

-I downloaded the exploit and inserted a typical **Pentestemonkey** reverse shell, it worked without any problem as we can see in the following images.
+I downloaded the exploit and inserted a typical **Pentestmonkey** reverse shell, it worked without any problem as we can see in the following images.

 ![](9.png)